Thangarajtk/WDIO_Mocha_Javascript/README.md

 ## Pre-requisites
 1. Install [NodeJS](https://nodejs.org/en/download/) >= 12.16.1
 2. Download Visual Studio Code [IDE](https://code.visualstudio.com/download) based on the OS.
+3. Install Docker and make sure docker is in running state.

-## Installation
+## Project Setup and Dependencies Installation Steps
 1. Clone the project from GitHub.
 2. Open `Terminal` from the project root directory `WDIO_Mocha_Javascript`  on the VS code.
 3. On the terminal, Run command `npm install` to install all the dependencies present in the package.json file.

+## Steps to execute tests locally
-4. On the terminal, Run command `npm test` to execute the script.
+1. On the terminal, Run command `npm test` to execute the scripts locally.

+## Steps to execute tests on Docker container
+1. On the terminal, Run command `docker-compose up` to start the docker service.
+2. Open new terminal and Run command `npm test` to execute the scripts on docker container.

 ## Reports
 - allure-reporter